Agrivoltaics for Entrepreneurs, Farmers and Community Leaders

 8:00 to 10:00 am, Pacific Time

-Meet other entrepreneurs and community leaders from across the U.S. while receiving an overview of core topics in agrivoltaics
+Meet other entrepreneurs, farmers and community leaders from across the U.S. while receiving an overview of core topics in agrivoltaics

 Introductions Be ready to introduce yourself in just 20 seconds